SergeantWiley/ChessNet/README.md

 ```python
 train_loader = DataLoader(dataset, batch_size=batch_size, shuffle=True)
 ```
 Often its best to mix up different data sets to decrease overfitting even more and our dataloader does that for us.
-It also splits our data for us as well unlike other non pytorch libraries.
+It also splits our data into testing and training sets for us as well unlike other non pytorch libraries.

 Once we have loaded our data, we need to make a model